shahriarkabir280/Collaborative-Text-Editor-/README.md

 // In ServerMain.java
 package Server;
  ```
-## Run the Project ##
+## Installation ##

 ### Step 1: Open Project in VS Code ###

 - Open the project root folder (Collab Text Editor) in VS Code.
-- Ensure VS Code detects the Java project (you should see “Java Projects” in Explorer).
+- Ensure VS Code detects the Java project ( you should see “Java Projects” in Explorer ).

 ### Step 2: Configure JavaFX in VS Code ###
-  1. Create a file named launch.json in .vscode/ folder (if it doesn’t exist).
+  1. Create a file named launch.json in .vscode/ folder ( if it doesn’t exist ).
   2. Add configuration for running JavaFX client:

 ```json